degawa/fortran-numeric/README.md

 An additional option `-DCMAKE_BUILD_TYPE={Debug|Release}` can used to provide the compiler options for debugging or optimizaion.

 ### Test
-To test the library, executing the following command to run the test suit:
+To test the library, execute the following command to run the test suit:

 ```console
 cmake --build build --target test
 ```

 A test for numeric_integer may fail if build option `-DCMAKE_BUILD_TYPE=Release` is not used.
-This is because *output conversion error* related to Internal Formatted Write may occur and be chacked  when trying to print an integer with a smaller number of digits, like `to_string(100, digit=2)`.
+This is because *output conversion error* related to Internal Formatted Write may occur and be chacked when trying to print an integer with a smaller number of digits, for example `to_string(100, digit=2)`.

 ## Quick Reference
 The Numeric Library provides the following constants: